Mushroom “Farrotto” with Roasted Butternut Squash and Shallots

 1-1/2 cups farro

-On the stovetop in a large Dutch oven, heat remaining 3 tablespoons olive oil over medium heat and add pancetta.
+While the squash roasts, heat remaining 3 tablespoons olive oil in a large Dutch oven over medium heat.
+Add pancetta.
 Cook for 5-7 minutes, until a good portion of the fat is rendered.
 Add mushrooms to pot and toss well.
 Cover and cook for 5 minutes, until mushrooms begin to release their liquid.
 Uncover and increase heat to medium-high.
-Add bay leaves, garlic and a pinch of salt and pepper and continue cooking for 12-15 minutes, stirring frequently, until the liquid has evaporated and the mushrooms are tinged golden-brown.
+Add bay leaves, garlic and a pinch of salt and pepper, and continue cooking for 12-15 minutes, stirring frequently, until the liquid has evaporated and the mushrooms are tinged golden-brown.

 Stir in broth, scraping up any bits stuck to the bottom of the pot, and bring to a boil.
 Stir in farro and bring back to a boil.
 Reduce heat to medium-low and simmer for 25-30 minutes, stirring frequently, until all the liquid is gone and the farro is tender.
 Stir in squash and shallots and serve with grated Parmigiano-Reggiano cheese.